Eric L. Haney: Post-military career

 After retiring from the Army in 1990, Haney was employed as a freelance security consultant and trainer.
 He worked within the United States and abroad as a bodyguard, trainer for military and police forces, and private kidnap rescuer.

 Some of Haney's assignments in the private sector include conducting the ransom negotiation and ransom hand-over for a kidnapped oil executive in Colombia, and helping governments in two Middle Eastern countries develop their special forces capabilities.
 He also worked for several years as personal security detail leader for several high-profile clients, such as Saudi Prince Khalid al Faisal and Haitian President Jean-Bertrand Aristide upon his return from exile in 1994.

 During the 1990s, Haney undertook security consulting work in Algeria on a gas pipeline project, and started a contract aviation company in Liberia.
 Some time later, Haney was approached about organizing and leading a coup attempt in another African nation.
 He claims to have subsequently thwarted the coup.

-After the September 11, 2001 terrorist attacks, Haney became a regular television commentator on military affairs and terrorism, appearing on CNN, Fox News, CBS News, The O'Reilly Factor and MSNBC.
+Following the September 11 attacks, Haney became a television commentator on military affairs and terrorism, appearing on CNN, Fox News, CBS News, The O'Reilly Factor and MSNBC.
 He has expressed opinions strongly critical of the planning and implementation of Operation Iraqi Freedom.

 Haney was the host of a television series entitled "Spymaster USA," which aired on The Learning Channel in 2004.